 - Gambling: Gambling is already commonplace in traditional sports, but is untested in the eSports world.
 It is likely that real money eSports gambling will be subject to the same rules as traditional sports gambling, but there will be unique complications.
 Children have much more access and anonymity in eSports, so underage gambling will be a large concern with children stealing their parents credit cards.
 ESports also allow for gambling for in-game items such as skins.
 This kind of gambling will need to be regulated so that these in-game items are not exchanged for real money.
 Other factors that can complicate eSports gambling include match fixing, in-game cheating, and insider information.

 - Regulation: Finally, possibly the largest issue currently facing eSports is that there is no formal body of regulation.
 There are some national organizations, but no global authorities yet.
 Without a global authority, international tournaments will be difficult due to lack of consistency in rules and regulations.
 Right now, individual games are regulated by the game publishers, but it will be interesting to see how national or global rules fit in once they are established.
 The sustainability of the eSports world is only possible if there is consensus in regulations on issues such as cheating, match fixing, and doping.
 There are different conversations considering a pan-regional regulatory body, national regulation, eSport-specific regulation, and tournament-specific regulation.
 Still others propose following traditional sports governance.
 Only time will sort out these different approaches.

-ESports is a new and fascinating industry that poses interesting legal questions.
+ESports is a new and fascinating industry for attorneys and their clients; the industry certainly poses interesting legal questions.
 Many issues will be resolved by following traditional sports and video game precedent.
-Other issues are completely unique and eSports will have to set its own precedent.
+Other legal issues are completely unique and eSports will have to set its own precedent.
 Either way, it will be important to be aware of the issues and approach them with caution.